vicfreire/spectroscopy-Hg-H-Na/README.md

 - Plot a graph that connects wavelenght and the quantum number **n** for every Na series.
 - Calculate $R_H$.
 - Calculate quantum corrections.
 - To analyse de Na spectra it was used the genetic algorithm routine developed by Professor Antonio Domingues dos Santos from Physics Institute of Univertsity of São Paulo.
-The routine is the Na_Multilines.exe and there is an exemple file to understand the patameters.
+The routine is the Na_MultiLines.exe and there is an exemple file to understand the patameters.